 Learn how in our CIT Bank review!

 Skip the minimum deposit requirement with a Barclays online CD.
-Your best option will be a CD with a 12-month to a 60-month maturity date.
+Your best option will be a CD with a 12-month, as the rate doesn’t improve with longer terms.

-Twelve-month CD rates start at 2.45% APY and 60-month CDs currently yield 3.00% APY.
-At the moment, Barclays has one of the most competitive CD rates for five-year terms.
-Because of the rising interest rate trend, you’re probably still better off going with a shorter term.
+Because of the hopefully-rising interest rate trend, you’re probably still better off going with a shorter term.

-If you prefer an in-person bank, you can also open an account at BBVA Compass.
-You have your choice of four CD terms:
+If you prefer an in-person bank, you can also open an account at PNC Bank.
+You have your choice of a few CD terms at this writing.